Hericium erinaceus

 Hericium erinaceus, commonly known as lion's mane, yamabushitake, bearded tooth fungus, or bearded hedgehog, is a species of tooth fungus.
 It tends to grow in a single clump with dangling spines longer than 1 cm.
 It can be mistaken for other Hericium species that grow in the same areas.

 Native to North America and Eurasia, the mushrooms are common during late summer and autumn on hardwoods, particularly American beech and maple.
 It is typically considered saprophytic, as it mostly feeds on dead trees.
 It can also be found on living trees, usually in association with a wound.

 It is an edible mushroom and used in traditional Chinese medicine.
 It is generally safe to eat, but its medicinal effectiveness, safety in supplements, and active compounds are unproven.

 Etymology

 Both the Latin genus name Hericium and the species name erinaceus mean 'hedgehog' in Latin.
-This is also reflected by the German name, Igel-Stachelbart (literally, 'hedgehog-goatee'), and some of its common English names, such as bearded hedgehog and hedgehog mushroom.
-It is known in Japan as yamabushitake (Kanji: 山伏茸, Katakana: ヤマブシタケ) in reference to the yamabushi or mountain ascetics of the syncretistic religion known as Shugendo; while in Chinese, it is known as hóutóugū (猴頭菇 (猴头菇, hau4 tou4 gu1)) meaning "monkey-head mushroom", in Korea as noru gungdeng-i beoseot (노루궁뎅이버섯) meaning "deer butt mushroom", and in Europe and the United States as lion's mane.
+This is also reflected by the German name, Igel-Stachelbart (literally, hedgehog-goatee), and some of its common English names, such as bearded hedgehog and hedgehog mushroom.
+It is known in Japan as yamabushitake (Kanji: 山伏茸, Katakana: ヤマブシタケ) in reference to the yamabushi or mountain ascetics of the syncretistic religion known as Shugendo; while in Chinese, it is known as hóutóugū (猴頭菇 (猴头菇, hau4 tou4 gu1)) meaning "monkey-head mushroom", in Korea as noru gungdeng-i beoseot (노루궁뎅이버섯) meaning "deer butt mushroom", and in Europe and North America as lion's mane.